Felteng/how-are-your-reactions/README.md

     - accuracyTracker()

-### Features and look after development
-- **Color, contrast, and background**
+### Color, contrast, and background
 - The site features a fairly minimalistic combination of light grey, white, and black text to make it easy on the eyes for the user.

 - It also allows for the green and the red colors within the games to provide a higher grade of clarity as to what is happening.

+- The website features the Yantramanav font which offers distinct readability and should not feel all that busy.

+### Features and look after development
 - **Navigation bar**
     - The navigation bar is featured at the top of the page as any visiting user would expect. \
     ![image](readme-assets/images/site-navbar.png)